ruchikmishra/Assignments-ME-699/assignment_1/README.md

 - Samrat Pravin Patel: sppa242@uky.edu

 ## Acknowledgement
-- Dr. Hasan Poonawala
+- Dr. Hasan Poonawala for providing all the base codes for building up the urdf files.
-- Keith Russell
+- Keith Russell for helping with the main_k.jl file and for the base urdf code.